 Everyone’s favorite topic.
 This makes you all awake-dreaming about the relaxing time you want to have and where.
-It also reveals who’s better travelled and who lived where in the past, which in turn reveals many more topics you can talk about.
+It also reveals who’s better traveled and who lived where in the past, which in turn reveals many more topics you can talk about.

 Talk about bars, restaurants, and clubs

 Since you’re probably socializing in one of those types of places anyway, it’s an easy topic to talk about.
 You can spend a chunk of time talking about which places are better than others and why.
 You can also talk about which places you’d like to try.

 This will also remind everyone of past experiences and stories related to the places they’ve been to.

 Talk about local issues that affect your daily lives

 Is your city building a new bridge to access downtown faster?
 Are they doing construction that makes your commute longer?
 You can talk about that.
 Everyone can share how it affected their daily life, maybe complain a little bit, or make a joke about it.